Aleksandar Stanisavljević: Club career

 Born in Požarevac, SR Serbia, Stanisavljević moved to Austria during the 1990s to escape the Yugoslav War.
 He played there as well as in Hungary before returning to Serbia in 2013 to play with Serbian First League side FK Sloga Petrovac na Mlavi.
 During the winter break of the 2013–14 season he joined Serbian SuperLiga side OFK Beograd, and in summer 2014 he moved to another SuperLiga club, FK Donji Srem.
-On the beginning of 2015, he moved to Vojvodina where he made an impact in the games of UEFA Europa League especially in the glorious 4–0 away win against Italian club Sampdoria, having one goal and one assist.
-On 24 December 2015, he signed a 3,5 years' contract with the Greek Super League side Asteras Tripoli for an undisclosed fee.
+On the beginning of 2015, he moved to Vojvodina where he made an impact in the games of UEFA Europa League especially in the glorious 4–0 away win against Italian club UC Sampdoria, having one goal and one assist.
+On 24 December 2015, he signed a 3,5 years' contract with Super League Greece side Asteras Tripolis for an undisclosed fee.